Sifchain/sifnode/x/dispensation/Flow-Claim.md

 }
 ```

-### This file is then used to create a dispensation
+### This file is then used to create a distribution
 ```shell
 sifnodecli tx dispensation create mkey ar1 ValidatorSubsidy input.json output.json --gas 200064128 --generate-only >> offlinetx.json
 # First user signs